TREASURIES-Two-year yields highest since 2008 as Fed meets

 A jump in consumer prices in January increased expectations for four rate hikes this year, though February’s consumer price index last week showed prices cooled in that month.

-Two-year note yields, which are highly sensitive to interest rate policy, jumped to 2.3248 percent, the highest since September 2008.
-Benchmark 10-year note yields rose to 2.879 percent, the highest since March 13.
+Two-year note yields, which are highly sensitive to interest rate policy, jumped to 2.328 percent, the highest since September 2008.
+Benchmark 10-year note yields increased to 2.876 percent, after earlier rising to 2.888 percent, the highest since March 12.

+If Powell adopts a more balanced or dovish tone than expected, however, bond prices may be setting up for a rally.

+“It seems like the market is positioned for some hawkishness at this meeting, said Gennadiy Goldberg, an interest rate strategist at TD Securities in New York.
+“If he strikes a more even tone or tries to maintain a more even keel, there is a chance that the market could actually react dovishly to this meeting.”

-A flood of Treasury supply, which has been concentrated in short-dated bills, to pay for the government’s increasing deficit and bigger budget spending plans has also weighed on the market.
+A flood of Treasury supply, meanwhile, which has been concentrated in short-dated bills, has also weighed on the market.

 “Bigger picture, I think people have been holding back from investing in the market, especially the front end, with very large supply coming through bills,” Mulholland said.